 She is the author of Bread, Wine, Chocolate: The Slow Loss of Foods We Love (named one of the best food books of 2016 by Smithsonian) about changes in food and agriculture told through bread, wine, chocolate, coffee and beer, and the contributing author of Ethical Markets: Growing the Green Economy on sustainability and business.

 “Brimming with information and amply footnoted, Bread, Wine, Chocolate is a revelation throughout.”–Science

+In the last century, we have lived—and eaten—through the most dramatic shifts ever experienced in food and agriculture.
 While much of this is invisible, what we do know is that food is beginning to look and taste the same, whether you’re strolling through a San Francisco farmers market, at a Midwestern potluck—or a McDonald’s in India.
 Ninety-five percent of the world’s calories now come from only 30 species, and a closer look at America’s cornucopia of grocery store options reveals that our foods are primarily made up of only corn, wheat, rice, palm oil and soybeans.
 Food itself—the most delicious, diverse varieties of food—is being lost, slowly and irrevocably.

 But it doesn’t have to be this way.

 Join award-winning journalist Simran Sethi as she travels from wild coffee forests in Ethiopia to cocoa plantations of Ecuador, from the brewery to the bakery and the temple, to meet scientists, farmers, chefs, wine makers, beer brewers, coffee roasters and chocolate connoisseurs to discuss the reasons for this loss and learn what it means to experience food in a whole new way, tasting foods more deeply through each one of our senses in order to savor—and save—the foods we love.